Miller-Library/makerweb/src/index.md

 ---

-The Textile Makerspace provides a drop-in space for Stanford students, faculty, and staff to sew, knit, crochet, weave, and do other hands-on creative work with textiles.
-Our [hours](hours) vary depending on when people are available to staff it.
-If you'd like to volunteer to help run the Textile Makerspace, please [contact us](contact).
+The Miller Library Makerspace at Hopkins Marine Station provides a drop-in space for Stanford students, faculty, and staff to prototype, 3D print, explore microelectronics, sew, knit, crochet, and do other hands-on making.
+We are [open](hours) on weekdays 9 am - 5 pm.
+If you'd like to use the Makerspace, please [contact us](contact) or stop by!

 ## Equipment & supplies
-The Textile Makerspace currently has:
+The Miller Makerspace currently has:

-- Baby Lock Jubilant sewing machine
-- Brother 1034d serger
+- Ultimaker 2+ Extended 3D printer (filament)
+- Form 2 3D printer (resin), Form Wash + Form Cure
+- Arduino kits (for checkout)
-- Bernina 2500dcet serger/coverstitch
+-
-- Janome 900cpx coverstitch
+- Janome HD-3000 sewing machine
-- Brother PE800 Embroidery Machine
-- Cricut Maker
-- Vinyl heat press
 - Iron & ironing board
 - Cutting board & rotary cutter
-- Tabletop snap press
-- Embroidery hoops
-- Personal-size and large looms
-- Darning loom
 - Button maker
 - Crochet hooks (that you can take with you!)
 - Assortment of donated fabric, thread & yarn